 During the year under review none of the employees of the Company werein receipt of remuneration in excess of limits as prescribed under rule 5(2) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2016.

 EXTRACT OF ANNUAL REPORT

-Pursuant to Section 134(3)(a) and Section 92(3) of the Companies Act 2013 read withrelevant rules framed thereunder the extract of Annual Return as on 31stMarch 2019 forms part of this Report and annexed as annexure IV and the same will beuploaded on the Company's website www.wsfx.in.
+Pursuant to Section 134(3)(a) and Section 92(3) of the Companies Act2013 read with relevant rules framed thereunder the extract of Annual Return as on 31stMarch 2020 forms part of this Report and is annexed as annexure IV and the same will beuploaded on the Company's website: www.wsfx.in.

-(b) the Directors selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fairview of the state of affairs of the Company as at the end of the financial year and of theprofit and loss of the Company for that period;
+(b) the Directors selected such accounting policies and applied themconsistently and made judgments and estimates that are reasonable and prudent so as togive a true and fair view of the state of affairs of the Company as on 31stMarch 2020 and the loss for that period;

-(d) the Directors have prepared the annual accounts on a 'going concern' basis;
+(d) the Directors have prepared the annual accounts for the financialyear ended 31st March 2020 on a 'going concern basis;